core-wg/comi/draft-ietf-core-comi.md

 ## Instance-identifier {#instance-identifier}

 Instance-identifiers are used to uniquely identify data node instances within a datastore.
-This YANG built-in type is defined in {{RFC7950}} section 9.13.
+This YANG built-in type is defined in {{Section 9.13 of RFC7950}}.
 An instance-identifier is composed of the data node identifier (i.e. a SID) and for data nodes within list(s) the keys used to index within these list(s).

-When part of a payload, instance-identifiers are encoded in CBOR based on the rules defined in {{I-D.ietf-core-yang-cbor}} section 6.13.1.
+When part of a payload, instance-identifiers are encoded in CBOR based on the rules defined in {{Section 6.13.1 of I-D.ietf-core-yang-cbor}}.
 When part of a URI, the SID is appended to the URI of the targeted datastore, the keys are specified using the 'k' query parameter as defined in {{query}}.

 ## Media-Types {#media-type}